 Summary : The Antarctic Peninsula is anything but a world of white desolation.
 This frozen frontier is home to colossal icebergs, enormous rookeries of penguins, and stunning landscapes that create the world's most remote wilderness.
 Join a true adventure to a world of immense scale and visual splendor.
-Encounter a variety of whale species and enormous penguin rookeries few have ever witnessed.
-Experience the magic of the South Shetland Islands and Antarctic Peninsula on this 11-day expedition.
+Passing huge icebergs in the flat calm of a polar morning will reshape the way you look at the world.
+Encounter huge whales, enormous rookeries of penguins, and stunning landscapes few have ever witnessed.
 Throughout the journey, your team of knowledgeable guides and lecturers will provide context and bring the region's remarkable natural history to life.
-Optional kayaking excursions allow you to experience the region from another vantage point—or follow in the footsteps of bold explorers and experience the majesty of Antarctica first-hand with an optional camping excursion.
+Optional kayaking allows you to experience the region from another vantage point.
+Or follow in the footsteps of bold explorers and experience the majesty of Antarctica first-hand with an optional camping excursion.

 Activities : Birding, Camping, Hiking, Kayaking, Triple/Quad Cabins

 Arrive in Ushuaia, Argentina at any time.
 Arrival transfer included.
 Enjoy the sights and sounds of the world's most southerly city.

 Enjoy a free morning in Ushuaia.
-Do any last-minute shopping, explore the town, or visit the surrounding countryside.
+Complete last-minute shopping, explore the town, or visit the surrounding countryside.
 Embarkation on the Expedition begins in the afternoon at the port in Ushuaia.
 Enjoy the evening sailing through the Beagle Channel.

 The adventure begins with a 621-mile crossing of the passage named in honor of the 16th-century English sea captain and privateer, Sir Francis Drake.
 Take in daily lectures from the expedition team and keep an eye out for the first sightings of icebergs, whales, and albatross following in the Expedition's wake.

 As the Expedition crosses the passage there will be time to become acquainted with the ship and frequent the common areas including the lounge, dining hall, library, and lecture hall where you'll meet your guides, ship’s crew, and expedition staff.

 Begin lectures and information sessions to learn the extraordinary human and natural history of the Antarctic region.